njpietrow/The-Verve/README.md

 - Add transaction table to database to persist transations for a user account and view order history in the account page
 - Add ReCaptcha for user verfication during account creation
-- Allows users to delete reviews thaat they have posted
+- Allow users to delete reviews that they have posted

 ### Credit